-Child Abuse: The law punishes child abuse with three months' to six years' imprisonment.
+Child Abuse: The law prohibits child abuse and punishes perpetrators with three months' to six years' imprisonment.
 The government's Specialized Child Protection Team, consisting of three social workers, five psychologists, and three social educators, intervened in situations where children and young persons were at risk or lacked protection, and it collected data on cases of child abuse.
-As of September, authorities assisted 349 minors at risk, of whom 25 lived in a shelter designated for them.